 Contested And Uncontested Divorce In Sonoma And Santa Rosa

-Although collaborative divorce is not always an option, and the court must be involved, we can help decide the right direction for you when it comes to uncontested and contested divorces in California.
+Although collaborative or cooperative divorce is not always an option, and the court must be involved, we can help decide the right direction for you when it comes to uncontested and contested divorces in California.

 A divorce action is uncontested if a couple agrees on how to resolve issues of money, property and parenting, or if both spouses do not file any forms at the court that disagree with the requests in the divorce petition.

 If one spouse fails to file a response to a divorce petition and defaults, the case can be completed as an uncontested case, even if the couple does not agree on everything.
 Generally, uncontested cases can be handled by mail and brief contact with a judge.
 In some instances, no contact with a judge is needed.